JacobHoIIis/INFO_TC-2600-FinalProject-GIMP-Tutorial/Basic_Editing_Tools.md

 #### Where to go from here...

 This tutorial briefly covered very basic elements of GIMP.
-If you want to expand beyond the scope of this tutorial, below are some other great tutorials that teach specific elements of GIMP in more depth.
+If you want to expand beyond the scope of this tutorial, below are some other great tutorials/how-to's that helped me back when I started with GIMP, and will hopefully help you.

 1. [Color and Brightness in GIMP](https://howtogimp.com/fix-brightness-and-color-in-gimp)
 2. [Layers in GIMP](https://google.com/amp/s/opensourceforu.com/2009/08/gimp-for-beginners-part-2-understanding-layers/amp/)
 3. [Filters/Effects in GIMP](https://quackit.com/web_graphics/gimp/tutorial/gimp_filters.cfm)

-Additionally, the GIMP website has tutorials that tend to be more up-to-date then some independent tutorials.
+Additionally, while the above tutorials are great for mastering concepts, the GIMP website also has tutorials that tend to be more up-to-date visually.
 You can find them [here](https://gimp.org/tutorials).

+Try all the tools, mess with the colors, and don't be afraid to try a filter or two.
+Because, after all, the best way to learn is to experiment.
 Happy editing!